|Original Policy Date

 State or federal mandates (e.g., the FEP) may dictate that all FDA-approved devices may not be considered investigational and thus these devices may be assessed only on the basis of their medical necessity.

 Periodic literature searches of the MEDLINE database on subtalar arthroereisis (STA) have identified minimal published studies, primarily consisting of single institution case series and individual case reports.
-The most recent literature update, using the MEDLINE database, was performed for the period of August 2011 through June 2012.
+The most recent literature review, using the MEDLINE database, was performed through July 25, 2014.
 Following is a summary of the key literature to date.

-There are no controlled trials of subtalar arthroereisis compared to alternative treatments.
+There are no controlled trials of STA compared with alternative treatments.
 The evidence base consists entirely of single-arm case series that report on success rates following this procedure.
-Interpretation of the current case series evidence is limited by the use of adjunctive procedures in addition to subtalar arthroereisis, creating difficulties in determining the extent to which each modality contributed to the outcomes.
+Interpretation of the current case series evidence is limited by the use of adjunctive procedures in addition to STA, creating difficulties in determining the extent to which each modality contributed to the outcomes.
 The evidence base is also limited by the lack of long-term follow-up, which may be particularly important for a procedure performed in children.

 While the various physician specialty societies and academic medical centers may collaborate with and make recommendations during this process through the provision of appropriate reviewers, input received does not represent an endorsement or position statement by the physician specialty societies or academic medical centers, unless otherwise noted.